remotestorage/starter-kit/README.md

 This starter kit contains three things, baked into one:

-  * a remoteStorage server, which you can use as `me@localhost`
+  * a remoteStorage server, which you can use as `me@localhost:8001`
-  * a launch schreen, which you can open at `http://localhost/`
+  * a launch schreen, which you can open at `http://localhost:8001/`
-  * a "hello-world" app, in the `apps/` directory (where the launch screen detects it).
+  * a "hello-world" app, in the `apps/` folder (where the launch screen detects it).

 To launch all three, you only need to type one command: